Force over Distance: Chapter 14

 Young pulled out his radio.
 “Sergeant,” he said, “open the doors please.”

-“Everett," Telford said, advancing rapidly.
+“Everett.”
+Telford advanced rapidly.
 “You can't do this.”

-Young half-turned in the open doorway to face Telford, forcing his eyes to focus on the other man.
+Young half-turned in the open doorway to face Telford, forcing his eyes to focus.
 “Don’t try it,” he growled.

 “Don't call us,” Young said, half-blind with vertigo.
 “We'll call you.”
 He hit the door controls, trapping the other man in the room.
 Gripping the wall, barely able to see, he dropped into a crouch, steadying himself on Rush’s shoulder.